 The markings are similar to a full tummy tuck, except there is an additional vertical marking on your abdomen.
 Around this, he will place two more lines in the shape of a triangle on your abdomen.

-While the vertical scar can’t be hidden unless you’re fully clothed, he will make every effort to hide the lower abdominal scar as best as possible.
+While the vertical scar can’t be hidden unless you’re fully clothed, he will make every effort to hide the lower abdominal scar.

 Body positioning on the operating table

 Now that your skin is marked, you will lie on your back on the operating table.

 A fleur-de-lis tummy tuck is performed under general anaesthesia through an IV.
 After you are sedated, you will have a tube placed to help you breathe.
 A licensed anaesthetist will oversee you the whole time and monitor your vitals.
 You will have no memory or sensation of surgery.

 Phase 2: VASER Liposuction

 Not all patients need lipo to remove abdominal fat after weight loss, but many do.
 Doctor Bernard uses a newer type of lipo called VASER.
 Many surgeons consider VASER the gold standard in surgical fat reduction.
 It melts fat so your tummy will look more trim and toned.
 This can be safely done during a fleur-de-lis tummy tuck.

 VASER lipo does more than remove fat.
 It has many other benefits.
 It reduces bleeding during the operation, which may make your surgery safer.
 It also helps free the excess skin so it can be removed easier.

 VASER fat reduction takes approximately one hour.